ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-heard a train he was blocked by a
-mena&lt; ing crowd.
-After a hmg. exhausting, fnodb.-s
 walk, the sheriff and his deputy laid
 down with the prisoner to n st
 At dusk scouts of the searchers